SmartestWashingMachine/mango2/guides/quibbles.md

 ### But ChatGPT blows a bunch of MT models out of the water!

 Yes, and so do some others.
 But these models have hundreds of billions of parameters.
 I'm all for scaling but you and I aren't made out of money.
 We have to consider the "low parameter" regime - around the 7 billion parameter mark (oh god).

+## RoPE can't be swapped into an Absolute Positional MT model without pain.

+It's as the title says.
+There is a recent paper where the authors find that they can swap out absolute positional embeddings (APE) for rotary positional embeddings (RoPE), finetuning it to regain most of the original knowledge.

+But in my personal experiments, I've found this to be wonky.
+Finetuning a 1 billion parameter to use RoPE instead of APE has resulted in it "forgetting" almost everything it knows, and the model often hiccups - placing the translated tokens in a very, *very,* wrong order.
+The hiccups become even more pronounced as the sentence grows longer, and further tuning did not seem to have much of an effect.

+On the other hand, MADLAD uses T5 relative positional embeddings and does just fine, hinting to a few possible conclusions.
+The ones I suspect are:

+1. We cannot swap out APE for RoPE in a pretrained MT model - even further tuning would give little advantage.
+2. T5 relative positional embeddings are better than RoPE for MT models.

+The authors of the paper I mentioned earlier also found that NoPE (**no** positional embeddings) did awfully.
+That makes sense - we know positional information is crucial for encoder-decoder MT models.

+What's interesting is that other papers find that NoPE does just fine for decoder-only LLMs, albeit on other non-translation tasks.
+As far as I know decoder-only NoPE LLMs have not been tested on translation tasks, but it *should* work there too, as NoPE models seem to "learn" a positional embedding of their own.

+So why can decoder-only LLMs function without positional embeddings but encoder-decoder models can not?

+Could the various tasks and massive data scale be the key to allowing LLMs to learn a positional embedding?

+Could it be some fundamental architectural characteristic to decoder-only LLMs?

+Since a decoder in the encoder-decoder and an LLM are pretty similar architecturally except for the cross attention block, the issue - if architectural - may lie in the encoder.

+There are people who believe that the causal mask in the decoder, or the unidirectional nature of the decoder, allows it to learn positional embeddings in spite of NoPE.

+But the encoder is bidirectional.
+So maybe it prevents or somehow harms the learning of positional knowledge.
+One interesting idea might be to add some form of positional embedding to the encoder but use NoPE for the decoder.

+<sub>Unrelated note: I also remember a paper submitted to an WMT competition where the authors used relative positional embeddings for the encoder, but absolute positional embeddings for the decoder.
+I wonder why?</sub>

+All that said, if encoder-decoder MT models truly need positional information baked in, that might be an interesting insight in of itself.
+That would mean that we *can* inject priors, or other architectural blocks, or hacks, to strengthen our MT models.
+Scale might not be king.